cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 they complete, and may submit further tasks as needed.
 Commonly used files are cached at each worker to speed up execution.

-Tasks come in two types:
+Tasks come in three types:

 - A **standard task** is a single Unix command line to execute, along with its needed input files.
 Upon completion, it will produce one or more output files to be returned to the manager.
 - A **PythonTask** is a single Python function to execute, along with its needed arguments.
 Upon completion, it will produce a Python value (or an exception) as a result to return to the master.
-- A **RemoteTask** is used to invoke serverless functions running on a worker.
-It consists of the name of the function to execute as well as the required arguments.
-Upon completion, it will produce a Python value (or an exception) as a result to return to the master.
+- A **RemoteTask** is used to invoke serverless functions by name.
+Upon completion, it will produce a json response which will be returned to the manager.

 All types of tasks share a common set of options.
 Each task can be labelled with the **resources** (CPU cores, GPU devices, memory, disk space) that it needs to execute.
 This allows each worker to pack the appropriate